Thapki Pyar Ki: Plot

 Thapki stutters, which prevents her from receiving marriage proposals.
 She becomes engaged to Diwakar, who abandons her on her wedding day.
 Thapki works at a TV station owned by Dhruv Pandey, who falls in love with her.
 Dhruv's mother, Vasundhara, disapproves of Thapki and orders her adopted son Bihaan to marry Thapki.
 Bihaan reluctantly agrees.

 Bihaan arrives for the wedding, knocks Dhruv unconscious, wears his brother's sherwani and covers his face with a sehra.
 His elder brothers come for Dhruv and take Bihaan instead; Bihaan marries Thapki, who decides to divorce him.
 Vasundhra meets Shraddha, who misleads the Pandeys.
 Bihaan and Thapki see through her but despite their efforts to warn Vasundhara, Dhruv and Shraddha marry.
 Dhruv still loves Thapki, and Shraddha is jealous.
 After Thapki saves Vasundhara from a falling deity, Vasundhara's attitude toward her changes.
 Thapki and Bihaan fall in love.

 Dhruv despises Vasundhra for preventing his marriage to Thapki.
 His father announces Thapki and Bihaan's remarriage, and Dhruv reveals what happened on his wedding day.
-On Thapki and Bihaan's wedding day, Ddhruv hits Bihaan and takes his place.
+On Thapki and Bihaan's wedding day, Dhruv hits Bihaan and takes his place.
 Bihaan comes to, and stops the marriage.
 Dhruv kidnaps and tries to marry Thapki, but Bihaan saves her.

 Bihaan's biological mother Kosi and step-father Naman want a kidney from Bihaan for their son Janardhan, but Bihaan was born with only one kidney.
 Kosi accuses Thapki of trying to kill her; Bihaan believes her, and cuts ties with Thapki.
 Thapki tells Bihaan by letter that she is pregnant; the letter is found by Sankar, Kosi's maid, who loves Bihaan.
 Thapki has an accident and loses the baby.

 She returns two years later as Vaani Oberoi with Kabir Katyal, who wants revenge on Bihaan for torching the house of his sister Neha.
 Dhruv returns; he found Thapki after her accident.
 They expose Kosi, who leaves after threatening Thapki.
 Thapki and Kabir believe that Bihaan is innocent.
 Thapki, Vasundhara, and Neha expose Sankar as the arsonist.
 Sankar reveals that she caused Thapki's accident two years earlier and escapes.